-4.3 SURFACE-SUPPLIED AIR DIVING
+4.2 SURFACE-SUPPLIED AIR DIVING

+When two divers are working simultaneously from a single dive station, an additional standby diver and topside tender are required.
 All equipment and manning levels should be considered the recommended minimum for approaching this diving application, based on one dive and any applicable decompression required.
 Increased manning levels and additional equipment may be required for any diving in excess of one dive and any decompression required.
 Proper pre-job planning shall be conducted to ensure that the necessary levels of personnel and equipment are available for diving operations.